readham1010/retalApp2/retalApp2/README.md

  There are 5 route handlers: users, genres, movies, customers, & rentals

- all body input are in raw JSON format
+ all body input should be provided in raw JSON format

- Example of how to to test the different API endpoints 1- Register a user: http://localhost:3000/api/users
+ Example of how to test the different API endpoints
+1- Register a user: http://localhost:3000/api/users